 In 2001, IAIA created a Task Force to study multi-linguistic services to enable IAIA to cater for other major language needs within our global membership reach.
 Viable and effective options in working toward our organizational goals are being canvassed and assessed.
 The most productive arrangement continues to evolve and will be defined with the benefit of experience and being proactive as an organization.
 Currently, the Board has agreed on a pragmatic approach; that is, not to try to translate everything but to focus on priorities such as the membership brochure and special publications.
 The Board seeks translations partners.
+Currently, several IAIA affiliates are translating key IAIA Board designated documents from IAIA to their native languages; these translations will reside on the IAIA website as well as on relevant affiliate websites.

-To facilitate communication for those whose 1st language is not English, the Board also encourages conference presenters to speak slowly and provide a handout or Power Point slide with key points as a bulleted list.
+To facilitate communication for those whose 1st language is not English, the Board also asks conference presenters to speak slowly and provide a handout or Power Point slide with key points as a bulleted list.